untitaker/blog/content/articles/sync-algorithm/sync-algorithm.rst

      :align: right

-  ``A + B - status`` -- If it exists on side ``A`` and side ``B``, but not in ``status``, just create it in status.
+  ``A + B - status`` -- If it exists on side ``A`` and side ``B``, but not in ``status``, add the ID to the status.

 * .. image:: /articles/sync-algorithm/simplevenn-s.png
      :align: right

-  ``status - A - B`` -- If it exists only in the ``status`` it doesn't exist in reality, so just delete it from the status.
+  ``status - A - B`` -- If it exists only in the ``status`` it doesn't exist in reality, delete the ID from the status.

 This algorithm assumes that items are immutable.
 In order to use it with mutable items, one could declare that modified items are treated as entirely